xddxdd/blog/source/_posts/en/article/modify-website/go-bird-looking-glass.lantian/index.md

 BIRD is a popular BGP routing software used on Linux.
 I mainly use [Bird in the DN42 network][1], to establish connections with other users.

 [Bird-lg][2] is a Python 2 based program developed by GitHub user sileht.
-It provides a web interface to show status of BIRD routing software on each server, and query routes to specified IPs.
+It provides a web interface to show the status of BIRD routing software on each server, as well as query routes to specified IPs.

 Why Rewrite in Go?
 ------------------

-- Bird-lg is based on Python 2 and Flask, and takes more memory (20-30 MB).
+- Bird-lg is based on Python 2 and Flask and takes more memory (20-30MB).

-  Bird-lgproxy also takes around 20 MB, and is required on every server.
-On the 512 MB VPS where this site is hosted, there had been multiple cases where memory ran out and the on-disk SWAP is too slow.
-In this case Docker, nginx, MySQL, PHP would crash one after one and a reboot is necessary.
+  Bird-lgproxy also takes around 20MB and is required on every server.
+On the 512MB VPS where this site is hosted, there had been multiple cases where memory ran out, and the on-disk SWAP was too slow.
+In this case, Docker, Nginx, MySQL, PHP would crash one after one, and a reboot would be necessary.

 - The rewritten version in Go takes only 6 MB.

-- Bird-lg queries status of multipl servers in **series** rather than parallel.
-Sometimes when the network condition of a server is bad, or ZeroTier One is having a glitch, it will take a long time to read all the statuses.
+- Bird-lg queries status of multiple servers in **series** rather than parallel.
+Sometimes when the network condition was being subpar, or ZeroTier One had a glitch, it would take a long time to read all the statuses.

-- The rewritten version in Go use Goroutines to query multiple servers in **parallel** rather than serial.
-Page loading speed is reduced by magnitudes when there are many servers and the network is bad.
+- The rewritten version in Go uses Goroutines to query multiple servers in **parallel** rather than serial.
+Page loading latency is reduced by magnitudes when there are many servers or when the network is bad.

 - This is also my practice in programming in Go.